srct/whats-open-web/CONTRIBUTING.md

      ```
   Note: the optional commit `-a` command line option will automatically "add" and "rm" edited files.

-* Push your branch to GitLab:
+* h your branch to GitLab:

     ```shell
     git push origin my-fix-branch